 Example of a boulevard trail

-How will funding be obtained?
+How is funding for this project obtained?

 Half of the project falls under City of Toronto capital funding, and half is contributed by the Federal Government.
 More information is available on the Federal Government’s website.